sebasgoldberg/hardhat-wsprovider/README.md

 # hardhat-wsprovider

-This plug-in it is used to add getProvider function that supports web socket providers.
+This plug-in it is used to add `getProvider` function, that supports web socket providers, to hre.

 [Hardhat](https://hardhat.org) web socket provider plugin.